RobG66/Gamelist-Manager/README.md

 ![gamelistmanager](https://github.com/RobG66/Gamelist-Manager/assets/91415974/42f6a366-00f5-4f1f-bb43-76816006d47b)

 Thoughts:

+Jan 27th
+ Lots of refactoring as things evolve.
+Moving some classes outside of form source and adding more modularity where it makes sense.
+ScreenScraper scraping is somewhat working, but I still need to implement media downloading for it.
+I'll worry about 'threading' later when it's more complete.

  Progress is slow with getting ScreenScraper going.
 I'm moderately disabled with my hands/arms so doing a lot of keyboard work is extremely difficult for me.
 It causes me physical pain too.
 But, it helps my emotional state to tinker on this so it is a trade off I guess.
 I should slow down a bit though.